 Solution 9 takes Rosanne’s comment and puts it in the mix with a smaller tub.
 Paolo being Italian wasn’t sold on the combo bidet toilet idea.
-Plus, with this plan I worried I’d be relaxing in a giant bubble bath and glance over and see the toilet and think “man I need to clean that toilet today.”
+Plus, with this plan, I worried I’d be relaxing in a giant bubble bath and glance over and see the toilet and think “man I need to clean that toilet today.”

 Open Floor Plan Solution 10

 Solution 10 is almost exactly like solution 8 with two exceptions.
 In option 8 the dimensions fit a toilet with a hose style bidet.
 In Option 10 the bidet and toilet is one unit.
-The only hitch here being price since a bidet toilet combo runs between $990 and $7,000.
-I could make a crappy joke here about flushing money down the toilet, but instead I’ll move on to our final option.
+The only hitch here is price since a bidet toilet combo runs between $990 and $7,000.
+I could make a crappy joke here about flushing money down the toilet, but instead, I’ll move on to our final option.

 Open Floor Plan Solution 11

 This was the option that is keeping my bathtub dreams alive!
 A combo bathtub shower unit with separate toilet and bidet units.
-While my dreams of a bear-claw bathtub were crushed, when you consider we’re renovating a house in Italy and bidets are traditional here, this option makes at lot of sense.
+While my dreams of a bear-claw bathtub were crushed, when you consider we’re renovating a house in Italy and bidets are traditional here, this option makes a lot of sense.
 Plus, when I look in the mirror what will be reflecting back at me, is art on the wall or cute shelves with perfectly rolled up towels instead of a shower screaming “clean me!”